X1's Path to Product-Market Fit — How the Consumer Credit Card Company Pulled off a Pandemic Pivot

 Today, the company processes $60 million in monthly spend and generates $3.5 million in revenue each month; X1 has customers in all 50 states and has 45 employees; and Rao raised an additional $40 million in funding in 2022.

 Rao’s path to finding product-market fit was long, winding and looked very different from the standard Silicon Valley success story.
-But that, if anything, is one of the most valuable lessons he learned that he wants to impart to other founders.
+But that, if anything, is one of the most valuable lessons that he wants to impart to other founders.

 “Miles Davis once said, ‘it took me years to learn how to play like myself.’
 That quote stuck with me.
 It reminded me that there's no common archetype of a person who can succeed.
 As a founder, it’s important to stay true to yourself and not chase the Mark Zuckerberg or Jack Dorsey success story because there are different ways to find success.
 I had to go through a very hard time in order to realize that.”